-I’ve put off getting my driver’s license for so long and now, the Land Transportation Office (LTO) has updated its policy for Student-Driver Permit applications here in the Philippines.
+When I finally wanted to get my driver’s license in 2020, the Land Transportation Office (LTO) updated its policy for Student-Driver Permit applications here in the Philippines.

 Under Memorandum Circular No. 2019 – 2176 released by LTO: new applicants looking to get a student’s permit or a driver’s license, as well as those looking to renew their permits/driver’s license, will be required to attend a lecture from LTO accredited driving schools, or from the LTO itself.
 Not only that, but new applicants and those seeking to have their licenses renewed will also have to attend two phases of the course of instruction.
 These include Classroom/Theoretical Instruction and Practical Driving Instruction.
 (Source: Auto Industriya)

-April 6, 2020 was the initial implementation date for this, but was delayed due to the uncertainty brought by the COVID-19 pandemic.
-Now that the Philippines is under General Community Quarantine (GCQ), the new policy is now in full swing.
+April 6, 2020, was the initial implementation date for this but was delayed due to the uncertainty brought on by the COVID-19 pandemic.
+When the Philippines was placed under General Community Quarantine (GCQ), the new policy was in full swing.
 Before applying and taking the examination for a Student-Driver’s Permit, one has to attend a 15-Hour Theoretical Driving Seminar.
 This applies to those getting a New Student’s Permit and renewing Expired Student’s Permit with LTO.